Fios-Quest/YouTube-Scripts/src/space/newtype.md

 We have to guard against this by validating the number passed every time the function is run.

-Ideally we'd go through the steps to impl Error, but I hope you'll forgive me if I skip that for this example.
+Ideally, we'd go through the steps to impl Error, but I hope you'll forgive me if I skip that for this example.

 ```rust
 # fn main() {